OpenSRS/osrs-toolkit-php/README.md

 Reseller username or osrs_key is incorrect, please check the config file.
 * Same as above

-Please check the osrs_key value in the config file, it contains a non hexidecimal character.
-* The OpenSRS private key only contains hex characters.
-If the config file has a key that contains non hex characters during a CBC connection, this error will appear.

 Read buffer is empty.
 Please make sure IP is whitelisted in RWI and check the osrs_key in the config file.
 * The OpenSRS system did not return any information.
 If the application is using SSL to connect then there may be a network issue where the data cannot be read.
-Under a CBC connection then it is likely that the osrs_key or reseller username is incorrect.
 This is also caused by not having the machine IP whitelisted for the API.
 Please see section 2.1.1 for information on how to whitelist an IP.

 UNEXPECTED READ: Unable to parse HTTP response code.